 Image credit: architectureartdesigns.com

 I absolutely love this design’s austere simplicity.
 Every item is clear, purposeful and intentional.
-It’s a common misconception that fireplaces can’t be modern, well, this rounded firepit proves it wrong.
-Check out more contemporary designs at architectureartdesigns.com.
+I think it’s a common misconception that fireplaces can’t be modern.
+Well, this rounded firepit proves it wrong.
+Check out more of my favorite contemporary designs at architectureartdesigns.com.

 Image credit: themainemag.com

-The stone frame of the fireplace gives a remarkably ancient rustic air to the patio.
+The stone frame of the fireplace gives a remarkably ancient rustic air to the patio, which I’m truly passionate about.
 I’ve always thought vintage decor exudes elegance and sophistication.
-The pillars are made of raw wood which adds a natural look which interrupts yet complements the rugged construction of stone.
+The pillars are made of raw wood which adds a natural look and interrupts yet complements the rugged construction of stone.
 Find out more at themainemag.com.

 Add a Touch Of Futurism